 In an NIC agency-specific partnership program, most or all of the program participants come from the host agency.
 Occasionally, these programs are offered to two or more neighboring agencies.
 Participants or their agencies are responsible for their lodging, food, and travel expenses.
-NIC pays for Technical Resource Provider (TRP) fees, travel and expenses.
 Program dates are negotiated with the host agency after site selection has been made.

 NIC’s nonspecific-agency programs include a mix of participants from the host agency, and the majority of participants are from neighboring correctional agencies.
 Participants or their agencies are responsible for their lodging, food, and travel expenses.
-NIC pays for Technical Resource Provider (TRP) fees, travel and expenses.
 Program dates are negotiated with the host agency after site selection has been made.

 Sample Program: Thinking For A Change